OctoHubOSS/Waitlist/docs/api/token-usage.md

 ---
 title: Token Usage
-description: OctoSearch API Token Usage Guide
+description: OctoHub API Token Usage Guide
 category: API Reference
 order: 18
 ---

-# OctoSearch API Token Usage Guide
+# OctoHub API Token Usage Guide

-This guide explains how to use API tokens to access the OctoSearch API programmatically.
+This guide explains how to use API tokens to access the OctoHub API programmatically.

 ## Authentication

-To authenticate with the OctoSearch API, include your token in the Authorization header of your request:
+To authenticate with the OctoHub API, include your token in the Authorization header of your request:

 ```
 Authorization: Bearer YOUR_API_TOKEN